IVANJARDON/Test/README.md

 FROM `mx-viva-bi-sandbox.test.unified_ads`
 ```

 This structure enables consistent cross-platform comparison and KPI analysis.
+This query was used to import data into Tableau directly from BigQuery.

 ## 📊 **Dashboard**